ossan-dev/auth-series/blog/part-two/blog-post.md

 1. Add this using statement: `using Microsoft.AspNetCore.Authorization;` at the top of the file

 ## Moment of truth 👨🏻‍🏫
 Now the last thing left is to give a try to our work.
 Issue a `dotnet run` in your preferred terminal and wait for the application to start.
 Bring up Postman and try a simple request at the endpoint https://localhost:5001/weatherforecast.
 This should result in a **401 unauthorized** error.
-As expected, we must sign in ourself before try to hit the WeatherForecast endpoint.
+As expected, we must sign in ourselves before try to hit the WeatherForecast endpoint.
 Create a new Postman request with the following parameters:
 1. type: **POST**
 1. url: *https://localhost:5001/users/sign-in*